Guidance

 Paragraph CR 6.1. of Appendix Continuous Residence sets out that the continuous residence periods will be calculated by counting back from the relevant date.
 This means that an applicant cannot rely on a historic 10-year qualifying period, outside of the limits defined in CR 6.1.
 See more detail in the Continuous residence guidance.

-The applicant must also have had permission on their current immigration route for at least 12 months on the date of application or have been exempt from immigration control within the 12 months immediately before the date of application.
+The applicant must also been on their current immigration route for at least 12 months on the date of application or have been exempt from immigration control within the 12 months immediately before the date of application.
+The period of permission does not need to have been for 12 months or longer, as long as the person has been on the same route for at least 12 months.
 This requirement does not apply where the applicant’s current permission was granted before 11 April 2024.

 Early applications